-(ii) The receiving of the audited statement of accounts for the year of office.
+(ii) The receiving of the examined statement of accounts for the year of office.

 (iii) The conferring of the honour of President of the Association, and the election of Officers.

-(vi) The election of Honorary Auditor for the ensuing year.
-No Officer or member of any committee will be eligible for the appointment as Auditor.
+(vi) The election of the Honorary Examiner for the ensuing year.
+No officer or member of any committee will be eligible for the appointment as Examiner.

 7.1 The number of meetings of the Management Committee shall be not less than two per year and shall be called by the Secretary in Spring and Autumn upon dates agreed by the Management Committee.

-7.2 Meetings of the Executive Committee shall be called as requiured, but shall not be less than two per year.
+7.2 Meetings of the Executive Committee shall be called as required, but shall not be less than two per year.

 8. EXTRA-ORDINARY MEETINGS OF THE MANAGEMENT COMMITTEE

 8.1 An extra-ordinary meeting of the Management Committee shall be called by the Hon Secretary on the written request of not less than six members of the Management Committee, and 28 days’ notice of such meeting shall be given to the members, specifying the business to be transacted.
 Only such business as is specified in the notice may be transacted at such a meeting.

 9.1 The quorum of the AGM shall be not less than 20 members, including at least 3 members of the Executive Committee.

 9.2 The quorum for meetings of the Management Committee shall not be less than 9 members, including at least 3 members of the Executive Committee.